phottovy/time_series_forecasting/README.md

  * \# of observations: 290
  * 0.03402 <= 0.05.
 Data **is stationary**

-Fortunately our data is stationary which means we can start forecasting!
-There are techniques to convert non-stationary data to be stationary but I am not going to go into details about those.
+Fortunately, our data is stationary which means we can start forecasting!
+There are techniques to convert non-stationary data to be stationary, but I am not going to go into details about those.

 ## Forecast
-As stated before, this is a journey into time series analysis so we are going to start at the bottom and work our way up.
+As stated before, this is a journey into time series analysis, so we are going to start at the bottom and work our way up.

 #### Moving Average Forecast
 The most basic approach is to use the rolling mean we used earlier to forecast future values.

-Using the \# of lags calculated in the ADF test, I used a 14 day rolling mean for my predictions
+Using the \# of lags calculated in the ADF test, I used a 14-day rolling mean for my predictions

 ![move_avg][10]

-Clearly the predictions will follow the overall trend of the series but it will give you the desired results.
+Clearly the predictions will follow the overall trend of the series, but it will give you the desired results.

 #### Exponential Smoothing
 One of the next techniques is exponential smoothing which has multiple levels: